maritzat-rice/Linux-sysadmin-portfolio/05_security_hardening/fix_vulnerabilities/fix_vulnerabilities.md

 ## Fixing Vulnerabilities Identified in OpenVAS Scan

 ## Objective
-Remediate and validate vulnerabilities discovered during the initial OpenVAS scan as part of monthly compliance requirements for **XX Plus**.
+Remediate and validate vulnerabilities discovered during the initial OpenVAS scan as part of monthly compliance requirements for Procore Plus**.
 This task reinforces skills in vulnerability triage, coordination with development teams, remediation tracking, and validation through follow‑up scanning.

 ## Summary
 Reviewed the initial OpenVAS report from Ticket XX and created subtasks for each identified vulnerability, prioritizing them from High to Low severity.
 Coordinated with the development team to ensure all issues were understood and addressed.